sergei-mironov/litrepl/README.md

 \usepackage[utf8]{inputenc}
 \begin{document}

-LitREPL for latex recognizes specifically named environments as code and result sections.
-It doesn't really evaluate Tex commands so renaming those environments wouldn't work.
-But we still need to introduce it to Latex so we start with some newenvironment declarations
+LitREPL for latex recognizes \texttt{lcode} environments as code and
+\texttt{lresult} as result sections.
+The tag names is currently hardcoded into the simple parser the tool is using, so we need to additionally introduce it to the Latex system.
+Here we do it in a most simple way.

 \newenvironment{lcode}{\begin{texttt}}{\end{texttt}}
 \newenvironment{lresult}{\begin{texttt}}{\end{texttt}}
 \newcommand{\linline}[2]{#2}

-Executable sections are between the \texttt{lcode} begin/end tags.
-Putting the cursor on it and typing the \texttt{:LitEval1} would execute it in a background Python interpreter.
+Executable section is the text between the \texttt{lcode} begin/end tags.
+Putting the cursor on it and typing the \texttt{:LitEval1} executes it in the background Python interpreter.

 \begin{lcode}